pke1029/tic-spade/README.md

 # Model

-The model I'm using is given by
+The model is given by

 ![Equation](https://latex.codecogs.com/gif.latex?f(P,D,A)=P\left(\frac{A(1-D)}{D&plus;A(1-D)}A&plus;D\right))